psmits/trident/doc/paper.md

 represents approximately 13 time points.
 Keep in mind, however, that each time point corresponds to many (100-1000) individual observations.

+Relative and absolute model adequacy of the four variant models was compared using the area under the receiver operating characteristic curve or AUC [@Fawcett2006; @Mason2002].
+This measure is commonly used in classification problems as it has the desirable characteristic of comparing the model’s true positive rate with its false positive rate, as opposed to accuracy which only considers the count of true positives.
+AUC ranges between 0.5 and 1, with 0.5 indicating no improvement in performance from random and 1 indicating perfect performance.
+AUC can be interpreted as the probability that our model correctly ranks the relative extinction risks of any two randomly selected species [@Fawcett2006; @Mason2002].
+AUC values of approximately 0.8 or greater can be considered “good” [@ACCDA], which means that values between 0.7 and 0.8 could then be considered “fair.”

-See our code repository https://github.com/psmits/trident for full code details.
-Our code uses “tidyverse” tools such as `dplyr` [@dplyr], `purr` [@purrr], and `tidybayes` [@tidybayes], thus some familiarity with that package ecosystem is necessary to fully comprehend how we’ve processed our data and results.
+See our code repository at https://github.com/psmits/trident for full code details.
+The entire analysis was coded in R and uses tidyverse-style tools such as `dplyr` [@dplyr], and `purr` [@purrr], and `tidybayes` [@tidybayes].
+Additionally, all of our models were written using the `brms` [@brms2017; @brms2018] R package, which implements Stan-based Bayesian models which are fit via Hamiltonian Monte Carlo [@StanManual].

 Results
 =======